Who are our services for?

 How can you access us?

-The Team operates a public duty point which is staffed by workers from within the Team who can answer questions, offer advice, take referrals and signpost to the appropriate service.
+The Service operates public duty points which are staffed by workers from within the Teams who can answer questions, offer advice, take referrals and signpost to the appropriate service.

-A referral to the Team may be made by telephone or in writing; by the family or carers, the child or young person, or any professional involved with the family who has consent.
-A professional referring to the Team will be expected to have completed a CAF.
+A referral to the Team that covers your area, may be made by telephone or in writing; by the family or carers, the child or young person, adult, or any professional involved with the family who has consent.
+A professional referring to the Team will be expected to have completed a Common Assessment Framework or Early Help Assessment, or other multi-agency informed assessment.